m-koca/m-koca/README.md

 - 👋 Hi, I’m @m-koca
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning ROS
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me